Seborrheic Blepharitis Causes & Treatments | EyeLoveCares

 If biofilm is left untreated, it creates a toxic environment, forming a thick plaque on the eyelids similar to your teeth.
-Demodex parasite, eyelashes mites, feed on this biofilm that increases their growth on the eyelashes.
-That does not only spread the infection but also worsen eyelid inflammation.
+Demodex parasites, or eyelashes mites, feed on this biofilm which increases their growth on the eyelashes.
+That does not only spread the infection but also worsens eyelid inflammation.

 Furthermore, eye specialists associate seborrheic blepharitis with several skin conditions that include psoriasis, eczema, dandruff, and ocular rosacea.
 Also, some patients suffer from pink eye and blepharitis at the same time.

 You might experience the following complications if you have seborrheic blepharitis:

 The accumulated debris, such as dandruff flakes and abnormal oil secretion from the glands, can form a thick layer in your tear film.
 This mixture of oil, mucus, and water can lead to an abnormal function of the tear film.
 It prevents the healthy lubrication of the eyelids.
 The condition can be very irritating for the patients, causing the symptoms of excess tearing.

 The condition occurs when one of the oil glands at the eyelid margin is blocked due to any bacterial infection.
 The infected gland causes a swollen, red eyelid.
 Chalazia often affect the inside area of the eyelid, and can occur after a stye that has been left untreated or not fully treated.

 Seborrheic blepharitis causes numerous eyelashes problems, contributing to eyelash thinning and breakage.
 Plus, it also causes abnormal growth of the eyelashes.
 Many people with blepharitis will notice that they are losing eyelashes easily.